§ 27-9.1-4. "Unfair claims practices" defined.

 (18) Refusing to honor a "direction to pay" executed by an insured, claimant, indicating that the insured or claimant wishes to have the insurance company directly pay his or her motor vehicle replacement vehicle rental benefit to the rental car company of the consumer's choice; provided, that the rental car company is licensed pursuant to § 31-5-33.
 Nothing in this section shall be construed to prevent the insurance company's ability to question or challenge the amount charged, in accordance with its policy provisions, and the requirements of the department of business regulation;

-(19) Modifying any published manual (i.e. motors, mitchells, or any automated appraisal system) relating to auto body repair without prior agreement between the parties;
+(19) Modifying any published manual, i.e., Motor's Auto Repair Manual, Mitchells, or any automated appraisal system, relating to auto body repair without prior agreement between the parties;

 (20) Failing to use a manual or system in its entirety in the appraisal of a motor vehicle;

-(21) Refusing to compensate an auto body shop for documented charges as identified through industry recognized software programs or systems for paint and refinishing materials in auto body repair claims;
+(21) Refusing to compensate an auto body shop for documented charges as identified through industry-recognized software programs or systems for paint, body and refinishing materials in auto body repair claims;

 (22) Failing to comply with the requirements of § 31-47-12.1;

 (23) Failure to have an appraisal performed by a licensed appraiser where the motor vehicle has sustained damage estimated to exceed two thousand five hundred dollars ($2,500).
-Said licensed appraiser referred to herein must be unaffiliated with the repair facility repairing the subject motor vehicle; must perform a physical inspection of the damaged motor vehicle; and may not perform an appraisal based upon pictures of the damaged motor vehicle;
+The licensed appraiser referred to herein must be unaffiliated with the repair facility repairing the subject motor vehicle; must perform a physical inspection of the damaged motor vehicle; and may not perform an appraisal based upon pictures of the damaged motor vehicle;

-(ii) Nothing herein shall be construed to require a vehicle be deemed a total loss if the total cost to rebuild or reconstruct the motor vehicle to its pre-accident condition is greater than seventy-five percent (75%) of the fair-market value of the motor vehicle immediately preceding the time it was damaged; and
+(ii) Nothing herein shall be construed to require a vehicle be deemed a total loss if the total cost to rebuild or reconstruct the motor vehicle to its pre-accident condition is greater than seventy-five percent (75%) of the fair market value of the motor vehicle immediately preceding the time it was damaged;

 (26) Negotiating, or effecting the settlement of, a claim for loss or damage covered by an insurance contract with an unlicensed public adjuster acting on behalf of an insured.
 Nothing contained in this section shall be construed to preclude an insurer from dealing with any individual or entity that is not required to be licensed under chapter 10 of title 27.